What is Endometriosis?

 One can know that they have endometriosis if they have symptoms like pain in periods, heavy bleeding, difficulty in getting pregnant or simply altered bowel habits with gaseous distension around the time of their periods.
 A definitive diagnosis usually requires visual inspection by laparoscopy.
 Ultrasonography can also pick up the disease if ovarian cysts have already developed.

-- I have been diagnosed with endometriosis.
-Will I have difficulty in getting pregnant?
+I have been diagnosed with endometriosis.
+Will I have difficulty getting pregnant?

 30% of women who have endometriosis can have difficulty in conceiving.
 But difficult to say if you will particularly have difficulty as every case is different and we don’t know for sure until you try to conceive.
 However laparoscopic surgery increases the chance of conception by 30-40% in early-stage disease (stage 1 & 2).
 Another fact to understand is that pregnancy in a way also treats the endometriosis due to continuous high dose progesterone secretion that takes place during the nine months of pregnancy.
 Advanced reproductive technology also is helpful in women with endometriosis.

 There is no definitive cure for endometriosis, but there is treatment.
 Surgical treatment aims at removing all the endometriosis, which would mean removing the uterus, both ovaries and all the endometriotic implants in the pelvic cavity.
 Medical treatment aims at alleviating the symptoms and can provide relief to an extent.
 Different women may require different treatments or a combination of treatments.
-Surgical treatment is at times difficult due to adhesive nature of the disease and here also robotic assistance helps to complete laparoscopic removal with negligible chance of conversion to open surgery.
+Surgical treatment is sometimes difficult due to the adhesive nature of the disease.
+Here, robotic assistance helps to complete laparoscopic removal with a negligible chance of conversion to open surgery.